 UPS (Uninterruptible Power Supplies) units will ensure power supply for the camera when experiencing a power outage, mitigating concerns for camera power-off.

-If living in areas where a thunderstorm is a common occurrence, you could learn more about how to protect outdoor security system from lightning.
+If living in areas where a thunderstorm is a common occurrence, you could click here and learn more about how to protect outdoor security system from lightning.

 One of the vulnerabilities of network IP camera is the possibility of being hacked by ill-intentioned people either by jamming the wireless outdoor security cameras or decrypting your safety code.

 The solution to the problem is to boost your network with WPA2 (Wi-Fi Protected Access II) security protocol.